-Popular social media networks like Facebook, LinkedIn, and Twitter are the top 3 victims to scams.
+Popular social media networks like Facebook, LinkedIn, and Twitter are the top 3 victims of scams.

 Also, catfishing isn’t just for the dating scene.
-Believable sock puppet accounts, known as an online identity created to deceive, can worm their way through your network.
+Believable sock puppet accounts, or online identities created to deceive, can worm their way through your network.

 A way to prevent social media espionage is to reinforce your privacy setting and refrain from publically posting personal notes or photos.

 An advanced persistent threat (APT) is a term used to describe a cyber attack in which a hacker gains access to a network and goes unnoticed for an extended period.